Lars Physant: Portrait Painting

 Physant applies his personal concepts also in his portrait paintings, which always have held a central place within his work.
 He started drawing portraits from live models when he was 13 years old.
 In the portrait he seeks the humanity and the unconscious in order to compose the total work.

 Physant has portrayed Danish and international musicians, writers business people and members of the Danish royal family.
 In 2014, he portrayed H.R.H.
 Princess Benedikte of Denmark in the work Multiversal Realisme i 12 faser (Multiversal realism in 12 phases) for her 70th birthday.

-In 2015 the Danish National Museum commissioned Physant to paint a portrait of H.M.
-Queen Margrethe II of Denmark for her 75th birthday.
+In 2015 the Danish National Museum commissioned Physant to paint a portrait of Queen Margrethe II of Denmark for her 75th birthday.
 The painting entitled At skabe billeder af billeder (Creating images from images) was presented on April 14, 2015.
 The title refers to the queen's own works of art and to Physant's own artistic project.
 After the revelation of the portrait, a booklet exclusively about the portrait and its symbolism and references to Danish history was published.
 Among the contributors of the booklet, which is named after the painting, are the director of the National Museum of Denmark, Per Kristian Madsen, and specialist of portraits, Thyge Christian Fønss-Lundberg.

 In 2016 Physant travelled to Greece with the commission to paint the double portrait of.
-H.M.
-King Constantine and H.M.
-Queen Anne-Marie.
+King Constantine and Queen Anne-Marie.
 The title of the portrait, "Den dobbelte Odysse.
 Vindens løfte" (The double Odyssey.
 The Promise of the Wind) is inspired by Ulysses who had been separated from his beloved Ithaka for 20 years, while the royal couple were separated from their country for almost 47 years.

 As well as his other works, Physant paints his portraits as fragmented image on relief wooden structures which cannot be framed; a technique that is unique to the genre.